kalpanajha/8086assign1/DataEntryAnalysis.md

 ## Suggestions ##

 1. All Columns should be labeled properly so that it is easy to understand what they represent.
-2. Explain why the datas are missing
+2. Explain why the datas are missing.
 3. Graphs should be plotted and labeled properly.